dstackai/dstack/docs/docs/concepts/projects.md

 ### Project roles

-* **Admin** – The project admin role allows a user to manage the project's settings, including backends and members.
+* **Admin** – The project admin role allows a user to manage the project's settings, including backends, gateways, and members.
+* **Manager** – The project manager role allows a user to manage project members.
+  Unlike admins, managers cannot configure backends and gateways.
-* **User** – A user added to the project without the admin role can manage its resources, including runs, fleets, gateways, and volumes.
+* **User** – A user can manage project resources including runs, fleets, and volumes.

 ## Authorization